The GDPR Is Here... And This Is a Nightmare Employee Demand Letter

 3. Implement Data Management Solutions

 Now that you understand the sources of your employee data and who can access it, it’s important to prepare in the event that an employee files a data subject request.
-This includes sorting through your sources and confirming that you have the procedures in place to both extract employee data and delete, if necessary.
+This includes sorting through your sources and confirming that you have the procedures in place to both extract employee data and delete it, if necessary.

 Best Practice: Remember Unstructured Data